-Warning: Do not clear User ID by setting it to some seemingly empty value, like paq. push(["setUserId", " "]); or paq.push(["setUserId", ""]);.
+Warning: Do not unset User ID by setting it to some seemingly empty value, like paq. push(["setUserId", " "]); or paq.push(["setUserId", ""]);.
 This way some value might be still send to Collecting & Processing Pipeline.
-What seems to be an empty value to a human, might not be to a machine.
-Only using resetUserId will properly clear the User ID value.

-Note: Use of resetUserId is necessary only when clicking on log out button does not result in a page reload.
+What seems to be an empty value to a human, might be not true for a machine.
+Only using resetUserId will guarantee that no User ID value will be send.
+Note: Use of resetUserId is neccessary only when clicking on log out button does not result in a page reload.
 For example, when your page is a Single Page Application, or user logout is initiated by a widget and the widget does not cause the webpage to reload, then you have to call resetUserId.
-Otherwise, when page reloads on logout, then a call to resetUserId is not a necessity, but sill, a good practice.
+Otherwise, when page reloads on logout, then a call to resetUserId is not a neccessity, but sill, a good practice.